vitessio/website/content/en/docs/faq/migrating/query-rewriting.md

 ## How can tables be migrated from using auto-increment to sequences?

-Auto-increment columns do not work very well for sharded tables.
-Instead you will need to use Vitess sequences to solve this problem.
+Auto-increment columns do not ensure uniqueness for sharded tables.
+Instead you will need to use Vitess sequences to achieve the same functionality.

 Sequences are based on a MySQL table and use a single value in that table to describe which values the sequence should have next.
 Thus, the sequence table is an unsharded single row table that Vitess can use to generate monotonically increasing ids.